 A game can perform without any decent storyline or graphics by relying and depending heavily on its online capabilities.
 Having just online multiplayer in a game is simply insufficient to captivate anyone’s attention.
 However, combine that with emphasis on teamwork, multiple online modes, adjusting of difficulty in gameplay/leagues (caters to different audiences), progression system with unlockable skills/items or even vanity/paid items and add-on content can make a game go a long way.

 MOBAs thrives on this.
 Games like DOTA and LoL have little character development (stories and background information being in the lore only which 99% of the people don’t care).
 The basic idea of these games is always same with frequent patches to modify/update the meta of the game.
 New champions and skins are occasionally added to boost replayability.
-These minor tweaks makes the game always changing and keeps players interested…and addicted.
+These minor tweaks make the game always changing and keeps players interested…and addicted.

 Cool and new features have always been to be able to capture lots of attention.
 But good gameplay isn’t just purely that.
 A good game requires smooth, neat UI, animations and controls in order to be fun in the first place.
 Gamers want to see effort put into making the game.
 We will complain and compare if it is buggy or looks plain disgusting.
 A rushed out game will only ruin the player’s experience.